NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 stdenv.mkDerivation {	};
 ```

-### Hello, World!
-Since GNU Hello is a popular (in a certain sense) package from the GNU Project, we can easily access its source code [from GNU's FTP](https://ftp.gnu.org/gnu/hello/).

-In this case, we'll download the [latest version](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz) of `hello`, currently `2.12.1`.
 This is a function which takes an attribute set containing `stdenv`, and produces a derivation (which currently does nothing).
 As you progress through this tutorial, you will update this several times, adding more details while following the general pattern.

-Downloading that into our build context is a good first step; we can do this in several ways, but it's best to use one of the nixpkgs builtin fetcher functions.
+### Hello, World!
+GNU Hello is an implementation of the "hello world" program, with source code accessible [from the GNU Project's FTP server](https://ftp.gnu.org/gnu/hello/).

-In this case, we'll use `fetchTarball`, which takes the URI path to the download file and a SHA256 hash of its contents.
+To begin, you will download the [latest version](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz) of `hello` using `fetchTarball`, which takes the URI path to the download file and a SHA256 hash of its contents.

-Here is our first iterative debugging technique: we can't actually know the hash until after we've downloaded and unpacked the tarball, but Nix will complain at us if the hash we supplied was incorrect, so we can just supply a fake one with `lib.fakeSha256` and change our derivation after Nix informs us of the correct hash:
+The hash cannot be known until after the tarball has been downloaded and unpacked, but Nix will complain if the hash supplied to `fetchTarball` was incorrect, so it is common practice to supply a fake one with `lib.fakeSha256` and change the derivation definition after Nix reports the correct hash:

 ```nix
 # hello.nix